swiftlang/swift-package-manager/Documentation/Reference.md

 )
 ```

 This is the minimal requirement for a manifest to be valid.
-When the sources are located directly under `Sources/` directory, there is only one module and the module name will be the same as the package name.
+When the sources
+are located directly under `Sources/` directory, there is only one target and
+the target name will be the same as the package name.

 #### targets

-The targets property is required when you have more than one module in your package and need to declare a dependency between them.
+The targets property is required when you have more than one target in your
+package and need to declare a dependency between them.

 ```swift
 import PackageDescription